symbol/symbol-docs/source/guides/aggregate/signing-announced-aggregate-bonded-transactions.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-3. Define the transaction hash to cosign and signer account.
+3. Define the transaction hash to cosign and the signer account.
 If you want to cosign a transaction involving a multisig account, you should be using the cosignatory account instead.

 .. example-code::